Junaid Siddique: International career

 In December 2007 Siddique was selected in the Test and ODI squads for the tour of New Zealand.
-On 26 December 2007 he made his ODI debut, opening the batting he scored 13.
-On 4 January 2008 he made his Test debut, he scored 74 in Bangladesh's second innings sharing in a 161 run opening stand with fellow debutant Tamim Iqbal.
+On 26 December 2007 he made his ODI debut, scoring 13 runs as an opener.
+On 4 January 2008 he made his Test debut, scoring 74 in Bangladesh's second innings and sharing in a 161-run opening stand with fellow debutant Tamim Iqbal.
 The stand is a first wicket record for Bangladesh and the third highest set made by debutants.
-Siddique scored a patient 74 against South Africa in a Test match in February. and it is also the second highest partnership for debutant openers.
+Siddique scored a patient 74 against South Africa in a Test match in February, the second highest partnership for debutant openers.

-He scored his maiden ODI century against Ireland in lost cause in 2010.
+He scored his maiden ODI century against Ireland in a lost cause in 2010.

-He was dropped for the Australian tour of Bangladesh due to his poor run of form in the world cup.
+He was dropped for the Australian tour of Bangladesh due to his poor run of form in the World Cup.